skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 - Support for JUnit 4 & JUnit 5
 - Lightweight: Use it from the command line, your favorite IDE and CI server
 - Non-invasive: Use it for a single test, your entire suite and anything in-between
-- Open Source under Apache 2 Licence
+- Open Source under Apache 2 License

 ## Table of Contents